-What Is a Press Office?
-Definition and Scope
+What is a press office?
+Definition and scope

 Typical press office activities include:

-- Drafting and distributing press releases
+- Writing and distributing press releases

-- Organising press conferences and media events
+- Organizing press conferences and media events

-- Handling journalist enquiries (interviews, comments, data)
+- Handling journalists' requests (interviews, commentary, data)

 - Media training for corporate spokespersons

-PR encompasses at least ten macro-areas of activity:
+PR encompasses at least ten macro areas of activity:

 - Media relations (press office): relationships with journalists and outlets